looCiprian/GC2-sheet/README.md

 # My Contribution

 A Powershell script that downloads go, adds it to the user's path, downloads the zip from the repository "looCiprian/GC2-sheet", builds the executable, and runs gc2-sheet.
 Note: requires a web server to host the #MY_KEY_JSON file to Invoke-Webrequest down, #MY_SHEET_ID, and #MY_DRIVE_ID to be incorporated into the PS1.
-Additionally, PowershellScript-GC-2.ps1 can be hosted from the same webserver and requested with Invoke-RestMethod or Invoke-WebRequest.
+Additionally, PowershellScript-GC-2.ps1 can be hosted from the same webserver and requested with Invoke-WebRequest.

 # Why